Carlosman1996/proxies_scraper/README.md

 A Python package for searching free proxies.
 This package allows you to retrieve and filter proxy servers based on various criteria such as:
-- Country code
+- Country code.
-- Anonymity level
+- Anonymity level.
-- HTTP or HTTPS.
+- HTTP or HTTPS type.

 ## Table of Contents